tarantool/doc/doc/enterprise/wal_extensions.rst

 Note that records with additional fields are :ref:`replicated <replication-architecture>` as follows:

 *   If a replica doesn't support the extended format configured on a master, auxiliary fields are skipped.
-*   If a replica and master have different configurations for WAL records, a master's configuration is ignored.
+*   If a replica and master have different configurations for WAL records, the master's configuration is ignored.

 ..  _wal_extensions_example: